fogfish/fogfish.github.io/_posts/2019-08-10-adhoc-polymorphism-in-typescript.md

 // Property 'constructor' does not exist on type 'T'.
 ```

-Usage of overloads solves a problem of type safeness but we are loosing a flexible code decoupling.
+Usage of overloads solves a problem of type safeness but we are losing a flexible code decoupling.
 All supported types have to be declared in single module.
 It is impossible to offload a functionality outside of each specific type definition, implement it in different modules or libraries.

 ```typescript
 function show(x: number): string;